 Prairie Ridge offers a wide range of problem gambling prevention programs.
 Our staff are available to do presentations with any age group, policy work with community and business leaders, as well as education with youth and other at risk populations.
 With any of the activities and services facilitated by our prevention team, evidence based messaging is taken into account.
 Our staff are educated and proficient in prevention and risk reduction programs that are shown to reduce the prevalence of problem gambling.

-We serve the following Iowa counties: Cerro Gordo, Floyd, Franklin, Hancock, Mitchell, Winnebago, and Worth Counties.
+We serve the following Iowa counties: Cerro Gordo, Floyd, Franklin, Hancock, Kossuth, Mitchell, Winnebago, and Worth Counties.